How does Insurance for Visitors determine Pre-Existing Conditions?

-Visitors Insurance, or travel medical insurance plans, often do not provide pre-existing conditions coverage for visitors to USA.
+Insurance for Visitors, or travel medical insurance plans, often do not provide pre-existing conditions coverage for visitors to USA.
 Only INF provides true pre-existing coverage for visitors to USA.
-Although visitors insurance companies differ on the exact definition on what a pre-existing condition is, it generally follows this description:
+Although Insurance for Visitors companies differ on the exact definition on what a pre-existing condition is, it generally follows this description:

 A pre-existing condition is any existing medical condition (be it an injury, illness, physical handicap, disorder, ailment, or otherwise which existing prior to the date of the application for the visitors inraplnce policy.
-Most visitors insurance plans have a look back period to determine whether a pre-existing condition will be covered or not.
-Please find the look back periods for several visitors insurance plans:
+Most Insurance for Visitors plans have a look back period to determine whether a pre-existing condition will be covered or not.
+Please find the look back periods for several Insurance for Visitors plans:

 This means if your visitor had knee pain 1 year ago, and it's reaggrevated during their visit to USA- this is not a covered expense.
 This means if your visitor had a heart attack 2 years back and he suffers another heart attack during his stay- you are not covered by these plans.
 Only INF provides visitor health insurance for pre-existing conditions which will actually cover in case anything happens to your visitor: